MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 Now that I have attended my first in-person meetup event, I have a few plans to make the next one an even better experience.

 First, I need to write and practice my 7-second elevator pitch.
-It should clearly tell other attendees what I do and what I want to learn.
-A new approach I thought of is offering what I can teach others instead of asking for help.
-I can let others know that I am earning side income as a technical writer and offer to teach them what has been working for me if they are interested in blogging.
-With this approach, others will come to me, which I believe is more comfortable than going to them.
+It should clearly convey what I do and what I want to learn.
+I'll also try a new approach: offering what I can teach others instead of asking for help.
+I will let others know I am earning side income as a technical writer and offer to teach them what has been working for me if they are also interested in writing.
+With this approach, others will come to me, which is more comfortable than approaching them.

 Next, I also plan to bring a computer to showcase my projects.
 Since my friends and family aren't programmers, I'm really looking forward to having my code reviewed by more experienced developers.